jekyll-theme-blank/jekyll-theme-blank/README.md

           stylesheets:
             # - default.css # site-wide style sheet (if any)
             - post.css
-          title: "" # If an empty string is specified, the URL is set as the title.
+          title: "" # if an empty string is specified, the URL is set as the title.

-Optionally, [front matter](https://jekyllrb.com/docs/front-matter/) can also be customized at each post.

 ## Includes

 You can override the include by creating a file of the same name in the `_includes` directory.

 * [custom-head.html](_includes/custom-head.html) - additional tags to the `<head>`
-* [post.css](_includes/post.css) - style sheet for posts (must be specified manually as above)
+* [post.css](_includes/post.css) - style sheet for posts

 <!-- -->